-From classic establishments with decades of history to trendy newcomers serving avant-garde cuisine, Milwaukee’s restaurant scene is thriving.
+Milwaukee’s restaurant scene is thriving, from classic establishments with decades of history to trendy newcomers serving avant-garde cuisine.
 With ample types of food within a range of budget options, picking just twenty of the best restaurants in Milwaukee leaves off tons of great choices.

 Milwaukee can rival just about any big city in terms of the quality of restaurants and the diversity of food options.
 Read below, and hopefully, you can find the perfect restaurant for your next meal out to eat in Milwaukee.

 What Food Is Milwaukee Known For?

 All Milwaukee is known for is its beer and cheese, right?
 Oh, and beer too, but that isn’t a food… At least, that’s what most first-time visitors to the city seem to think.
 However, we think you are going to be surprised by how much great food there is in the Milwaukee area, and yes, don’t worry, there will be beer and cheese involved.

-There are a few things you need to try when you are visiting Milwaukee that are dairy-related and aren’t found in too many other places – Deep Fried Cheese Curds and Frozen Custard.
+There are a few things you need to try when visiting Milwaukee that are dairy-related and aren’t found in too many other places in the world – Deep Fried Cheese Curds and Frozen Custard.
 When dining out at a casual restaurant for lunch or dinner, you will find cheese curds on the menu almost all the time as they are a staple food item.

 - Best Cheese Curds in Milwaukee – Lakefront Brewery

 - Best Frozen Custard in Milwaukee – Kopps Frozen Custard